Johanna, 33, was 17 when doctors told her she had premature ovarian failure (POF).

 The reality of having gone through the menopause didn't really hit Johanna initially.
 "At 17, you're not really thinking about having children.
 I didn't think a huge amount about it until I was getting to the end of university and the reality of my infertility sunk in.
 I became really quite depressed and was on medication for a few years."

 Johanna's outlook now varies.
 "I can feel quite philosophical and I can think, 'What's happened, happened'.
-But sometimes it hits me very hard.
-A lot of my friends are having children or have had children.
-That can be very hard but I just spoil my godchildren rotten.
-It's an odd feeling knowing that I can't have children.
-It's not easy."
+But sometimes it hits me very hard, expecially as a lot of my friends are having children or have had children.
+I try to cope with it by spoiling my godchildren rotten.

 Counselling or support groups may be helpful if you have had or are experiencing POF.
-The Daisy Network is a charity dedicated to POF, operating self-help groups for women.
+The Daisy Network is a charity dedicated to POF, and runs self-help groups for women.

 "The Daisy Network is a huge source of support," says Johanna.
 "It's not something that people tend to talk about much, but it really helps to know there are other people out there who have gone through the same sort of thing.